-Servings over 140 NZ Companies Exporting Certified Organic Products to 90 markets around the world.
+Serving over 140 NZ Companies Exporting Certified Organic Products to 90 markets around the world earning $400 million in export receipts and a market sector value of $630 million.

 Our membership network is diverse and includes a mix of New Zealand’s largest exporters through to smaller family based operations as well as the New Zealand organic certifiers and regulators.
 The core role of the Organic Exporters is to link members together to share knowledge and resources and make progress on the common issues as we strive to deliver the vision of a vibrant and growing organic export sector.